WitMotion sensor for Motion compensation

 Select the mounting mode

-Adjust the yaw offset, if you could not keep the sensor straight as shown in Mounting, the preview will show you a visual overview of the offset, for instance a 45° offset :
+Adjust the yaw offset if you could not align the sensor as shown in the Mounting instructions; the preview will display a visual representation of the offset (for example, a 45° rotation).

-Adjusting the yaw offset is critical, it ensures a correct understanding from SimHub of the sensor rig mounting orientation, this includes
+Adjusting the yaw offset is critical, as it ensures SimHub correctly interprets the sensor’s mounting orientation, including:

-The pitch and roll "reference" : a wrong offset will get mixed pitch and roll components.
+Pitch and roll reference: an incorrect offset will result in mixed pitch and roll components.

 About yaw drift : Yaw drift on the Witmotion sensor occurs easily, Simhub will only adjust the drift when expected yaw and sensor yaw are steady (and expected yaw close to 0).
-That means it won't try to compensate unstable values during yaw movements even if actively drifting.
+This means it will not attempt to compensate for unstable values during active yaw movements, even if drifting occurs.

 When the platform is running and flat, click on calibrate zero :

-Simhub offers to "mix" and "tune" the sensor motion compensation with the SimHub's own computations offering the best of both worlds
+SimHub allows you to "mix" and "tune" sensor-based motion compensation with its own calculations, offering the best of both worlds.

 Open the MC monitor (see #fine-calibration) and open the Global tab